User-Shabab/2024-GCSE-Revision/All/English/English Literature Paper 2.md

 ### War Photographer - CAROL DUFFY

+- Remains
+- Bayonet Charge - present horrors of war but not that people neglect it

 #### Quotes
 ```
 "spools of suffering set out in ordered rows" - sibilance and metaphor